Amazon's October Prime Day 2023 sale is the perfect time to save big on Samsung TVs, Amazon Fire TVs and more

 - The TV's object tracking sound feature creates immersive 3D audio.

 The Amazon Fire TV offers a 4K experience with support for Dolby Vision, HDR 10 and HLG.
-This smart TV is a must-have for Alexa owners.
-You can go entirely remote-free and ask Alexa to play live TV, stream your favorite TV shows and movies, check sports scores, set timers and reminders, start video calls and more.
+And it works with Alexa to accept voice commands that allow you to control your TV and other smart gear in your home.
+You can go entirely remote-free and simply ask Alexa to play live TV, stream your favorite TV shows and movies, check sports scores, set timers and reminders, start video calls and more.

-The Amazon Fire TV Omni series gives you access to over one million movies and TV episodes, plus the streaming platforms you subscribe to.
-Want to broadcast whatever's on your phone right into your living room?
-Use the TV's Airplay function to share videos, photos and music from your compatible smart devices to your Fire TV.
+The Amazon Fire TV Omni series gives you access to more than 1 million movies and TV episodes, plus the streaming platforms you subscribe to.
+Want to broadcast whatever's on your iPhone right into your living room?
+Use the TV's AirPlay function to share videos, photos and music from your compatible iOS mobile device to your Fire TV.

 The Amazon Fire Omni series TV is available in multiple sizes.
 Prices vary.
 Note that these are Prime member exclusive deals, so you will need to be an Amazon Prime member to get the best savings on the Amazon Fire Omni series TV.